-A/B testing gives you the opportunity to see if something will have a beneficial effect before spending considerable money on fully implementing the change, thus preventing costly errors that have to be rolled back (not to mention the potential of upsetting users and customers if a change is not well-received), while allowing you to improve and optimize your user experience over time.
+A/B testing gives you the opportunity to see if something will have a beneficial effect before spending considerable money on fully implementing the change.
+This can prevent costly errors that have to be rolled back (not to mention the potential of upsetting users and customers if a change is not well-received), and can allow you to improve and optimize your user experience over time.

 You can even test different video content.
-AppDemoVideos.com has helped clients create different versions of a video for them to A/B test as part of bigger marketing campaign.
+We have helped clients create different versions of a video for them to A/B test as part of bigger marketing campaign.
 If you want to test different video versions, you want to consider things such as: